 Testing and Optimising Your Mobile Design

-To ensure that your website is mobile-friendly, you have a few different options for testing and optimization.
+To ensure that your website is mobile-friendly, you have a few different options for testing and optimisation.
 First, you can test your page using Google’s Search Console.
-Just enter the URL of your page, and it will rank your site for mobile optimization.
+Just enter the URL of your page, and it will rank your site for mobile optimisation.

 Next, you can perform a “real-life” test by viewing your website from your own mobile device, desktop, laptop, tablet, and different browsers to check for bugs, malfunctions, or poorly designed areas.